weakphish/dots/README.md

     - Delta
     - Lsd
     - Ripgrep

-- TaskWarrior for task management (outside of Jira tickets, etc)
 - Good ol' pen and paper for note-taking
     - Plain markdown for longer-term notes or scratch documents